BigAl/ccs-extract/README.md

 2. Uses the statement period to determine the correct year
 3. Falls back to the current year if no statement period is found

-The script is designed to be compatible with future Python versions (3.15+) by avoiding ambiguous date parsing that could trigger deprecation warnings.
+The script uses Python 3.13+ date handling features to ensure compatibility with future Python versions and avoid deprecation warnings.

 ### Transaction Types